annaramji/thomas-fire/README.md

 Author: Anna Ramji [@a-ramji](https://github.com/a-ramji) | a-ramji@github.io

+Read more about this project on my [blog](https://a-ramji.github.io/blog/thomas-fire/thomas-fire-analysis-blog.html)

 This repository contains a Jupyter Notebook of my analysis and visualization of three key datasets related to the Thomas Fire.

 ## Data